pioio/ezcli/README.md

 - Auto hide tasks which are not ready to be run (e.g. due to missing env vars) (`tt.config.hide_not_ready = True`)
 - Quickly see the overview of all the tasks, along with optional and mandatory arguments.
 - Customize the way your tasks are listed.
 Customize it on per-project basis, or globally for many projects.
-- simple to start, but power and suitable for managing larger projects.
+- Simple to start, but power and suitable for managing larger projects.
 - Automatically switch directories when running tasks imported from other directories (can be disabled).